sertansenturk/cookiecutter-ds-docker/README.md

 make build
 ```

-This template repo includes a starting Python package at [src/python_package](src/python_package), which is installed to the Jupyter docker image.
-By default, the package is "pip installed" in editable mode and the base folder is mounted on the docker container so that you can changes in the code are synchronized.
+This repo also includes a template Python package at [src/python_package](src/python_package), which is installed to the Jupyter docker image.
+By default, the package is "pip installed" in **editable** mode and the **base folder is mounted** on the docker container so that the changes in the code are synchronized.

 If you want to install the package statically, instead of `make build`, execute:

 ```bash
 make build-static
 ```

-**Note:** You may need to grant sudo permissions for `make clean-all`

 ## Run the Services